drashtishah/bio-terminal/README.md

 - Counting nucleotide occurrences
 - Transcribing DNA to RNA
 - Calculating the reverse complement of a DNA sequence
-- Calculating the GC content of DNA sequences

 The project is inspired by problems found on the Rosalind platform and aims to provide a comprehensive toolset for tackling common challenges in the field of bioinformatics.